hagai7/Basic-World-Simulation/README.md

 **Description:**

 A game that simulates a two-dimensional virtual world.
-The simulation includes a day-night cycle, trees with leaves that move in the wind, fall in the fall, and grow back.
+The simulation includes a day-night cycle, trees with leaves that move in the wind, fall in the autumn, and grow back.
 The game avatar can walk, run, jump, and fly.

 **Files:**